Skip to main content

 • In Oklahoma, if you vote on Election Day, you must vote at your assigned polling place in order for your ballot to count.
 Use the OK Voter Portal to find your polling place.

-• To vote by mail absentee, you must request your absentee ballot no later than 5 p.m. the Tuesday before the election.
-(Effective January 1, 2022, absentee ballots must be requested no later than the third Monday – 15 days – prior to the election.)
+• To vote by mail absentee, you must request your absentee ballot no later than 5 p.m. the third Monday – 15 days – prior to the election.
 No excuse is needed.
 You can request your ballot using the OK Voter Portal.

 • Voted ballots must be received by the County Election Board no later than 7 p.m. on election night.
 “Standard” absentee ballots, the most common type of absentee ballots, may be hand-delivered, but must be delivered no later than the close of business, on the day prior to the election.
 Learn more about absentee voting.

 • In-person absentee voting or “early voting” is available prior to every election and is held at a special “early voting” location.
 Every county has a least one “early voting” site.
 Find your “early voting” location, dates and times.
-Anyone can vote early.
+Any voter may vote early.
 No excuse is needed.

 Voting is less intimidating if you know exactly what is on the ballot.
 We recommend using the OK Voter Portal to view a sample ballot before you head to the polls.
-Sample ballots in the portal are specific to each voter and ensure there are no surprises when you go to vote.
-By viewing the sample ballot, you can read through state and county questions or make notes to take with you to your voting location.
+Sample ballots in the portal are tailored to each voter and ensure there are no surprises when you go to vote.
+You can also print a copy of your sample ballot and/or make notes to take with you to your voting location.
 You can also request a sample ballot by contacting your County Election Board.

 • Do not wear or bring anything to vote that could be considered “electioneering.”
 “Electioneering” is advocating for or against a candidate or issue on the ballot.
 It is a crime to “electioneer” within 300 feet of the entrance to a polling place or in-person absentee voting site or a person who is standing in line to vote outside the polling place or in-person absentee voting site while an election is in progress.